CompuTec/wms-docs/administror-guide/custom-configuration/custom-configuration-functions/6-dispatch-control.md

 **Extra Field for barcode prefix** – this option allows to definition a prefix.
 Scanning a barcode with this prefix allows one to move to another step in the transaction.

-**Enable Dispatch Control for Selected BPs only** – this option allows to define Dispatch Control only for some previously selected Business Partners.
+**Enable Dispatch Control for Selected BPs only** – this option allows the definition of Dispatch Control only for some previously selected Business Partners.

 **Enable Dispatch Control for all Business Partners** – allows defining Dispatch Control for every Business Partner.

 **Enable DocNum scanning on the Delivery selection window** – allows scanning by document number (by content, if the checkbox is unchecked)

-**Check Items by quantity per package** – allows to check Items by quantity by packaging, e.g., if there are four packagings, 25 pieces each, a user will not be able to scan 100 parts, but to scan 25 pieces four times.
+**Check Items by quantity per package** – allows to check Items by quantity by packaging, e.g., if there are four packages, 25 pieces each, a user will not be able to scan 100 parts, but to scan 25 pieces four times.

 **Don't check Item when Package Number Not Filled Up** – when this checkbox is checked, a row is not checked if a number of packaging is incomplete.